Nacriema/Leet-Code/README.md

 - [x] `08/07/2024` Add solution for the `Find The Winner Of The Circular Game` problem
 - [x] `09/07/2024` Add solution for the `Average Waiting Time` problem
 - [x] `10/07/2024` Add solution for the `Crawler Log Folder` problem
+- [x] `12/07/2024` Add solution for the `Reverse Substrings Between Each Pair of Parentheses` problem

 ## Review solution